mrehan27/reactnd-project-would-you-rather/README.md

 # Would You Rather Project

 This is the final assessment project submitted for [Udacity's React & Redux course](https://www.udacity.com/course/react-nanodegree--nd019).
 The project was developed on [starter template provided by Udacity](https://github.com/udacity/reactnd-project-would-you-rather-starter).
+Demo video similar to end results of this project can be seen [here](https://www.youtube.com/watch?v=xfmSkLAL__Q).
 The goal of this project was to acheive these results:
 * Match the criteria provided in the project specification of this course
 * Using ESLint standard code styling
 * Creating new JS files for each component and use import/require statements to include them where they are needed